akinbjoseph/ProactiveSense-Smart-Home-Intrusion-Detection-System/README.md

 - **TurretController**: Controls the physical pan/tilt servos and laser
 - **NotificationSystem**: Sends alerts via email
 - **HomeDefenseSystem**: Integrates all components and controls the main logic

+## Project Status

+Note: This project was developed in 2020 and has not been updated since.
+The code may require updates to work with newer library versions.
+It was created as a graduate student project for educational purposes.

 ## Safety Considerations